 In this segment we’ll discuss some of the challenges consulting firms face when implementing a content marketing strategy.
 We’ll also cover some best practices to help overcome these challenges.

 What Content Marketing Is NOT

 Let’s be honest: There’s a lot of chatter surrounding the topic of content marketing.
 Many gurus talk about content marketing as a silver bullet or “magic pill” solution for every marketing problem in business.
 It won’t suddenly bring in a flood of clients in a short time with minimal investment.

 Content marketing is a powerful addition to your consulting firm’s growth toolbox.
 BUT ONLY IF it conveys useful authority-based information AND you promote your content.

 Writing several “pillar” content pieces and spending money to promote them can help your consulting firm stand out in the marketplace for years.

 (Side note: content marketing is essential after the sale to help spur repeat engagements and build long-term client relationships).

-But there are some daunting challenges with content marketing that must be overcome.
+But there are some daunting challenges with content marketing for consulting firms that must be overcome.
 If you don’t have a plan to deal with these, your content investment won’t generate the yield you expect.
-You won’t get the benefits in terms of targeted web traffic, consulting client acquisition, brand recognition and ROI that your firm needs.
+You won’t get the benefits in terms of targeted web traffic, new client acquisition, brand recognition and ROI that your firm needs.